 Your mother was right.
 Liver really is good for you – and in a way you wouldn’t expect.
 Liver is the most nutrient-dense food you can eat.
 It can help to curb PMS and mood swings, increase energy and improve cardiovascular stamina.
-While the thought of eating liver each day may seem unfathomable, Primally Inspired has a simple way to make raw liver pills that’s easy to consume without really eating it.
+While the thought of eating liver each day may seem unfathomable, you can take liver pills (de.

 5. Cut down on sugar and alcohol

 The two biggest endocrine disruptors are sugar and wine.
 Sugar can lead to inflammation and feeds yeast in the gut, which can lead to leaky gut syndrome and other digestive issues.
 Alcohol disrupts your body’s natural detox abilities, which helps to keep your hormones in check.
 Lay off both sugar and alcohol to feel better within just a week.

 Balance your hormones with a relaxing bath.
 But not just any bath.
 A detox bath with epsom salts.
 Epsom salts provide magnesium help to balance and support healthy hormones.